EnglishFrançaisEspañol

 The most popular advice on the internet gets this wrong.
 The new rules for residency in Spain don’t mean the system has become simple.
 They mean the system has changed.

-In our practice, the core issue is rarely whether a rule exists.
+The core issue is rarely whether a rule exists.
 It’s whether the applicant fits the rule as the immigration office or consulate interprets it, whether the evidence is coherent, and whether the route chosen creates problems later at renewal, tax registration, family reunification, or long-term residence stage.

 Understanding Spain’s 2026 Residency Reforms